itsligo/blog.jkelleher.me/user/pages/blog/2015-09-21-itsligo-site/post.md

 Colour blindness affects approx. 8% of males and 0.5% of females.
 It's good to see that for all forms of colour blindness, the site performs well providing good contrasts throughout (better, in fact than the oranges mentioned above).
 In particular, the Deuteranopia form which is the predominant form of colour blindness is well handled.

 ![Deuteranopia](Deuteranopia.jpg)

+####Accessibility
+Accessibility is a very important element of any site.
+Previously, Browsealoud was employed on the site but while there is [mention](http://itsligo.ie/accessibility/) of it on the new site, the feature is not enabled.
+The W3C WAI initiative points the way forward for handling accessiblity issues.
+[WAI-ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Web_applications_and_ARIA_FAQ) (Accessible Rich Internet Applications) is the specification to employ to make web sites more accessible to a diverse range of users, including those dependant on assistive technologies such as screen readers and magnifiers.
+Truthfully, there is some effort needed to embrace this reasonable standard and I think, certainly, for public bodies, this should be regarded as a minimum.
+There is no evidence from a quick inspection of ARIA markup in the site.
+Still, even small steps are welcome to enable access to an audience often disadvantaged by the march of technology.
+The lowest-hanging fruit is to simply provide textual descriptions of key graphics on the site (via **Alt** attributes) - this is readily handled by Wordpress but regrettably not employed to date.
+I ran the site through [Voiceover ](http://www.apple.com/ie/accessibility/osx/voiceover/) (Apple have long been supporters of good accessiblity).
+It's sobering to consider what the world sounds like to those with screen-readers:

+<iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/225556357&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

 ---
 ###Wrap up